-The creek was subsequently named Lucy Run & the stream & adjacent road still bear the name to this day.
-Lucy can supposedly be seen at night running in a white gown from the creek to the cemetery, or from the cemetery & across the creek to where the Robinson cabin was, looking for her estranged lover.
+The creek was subsequently named Lucy Run and the stream and adjacent road still bear the name to this day.
+Lucy can supposedly be seen at night running in a white gown from the creek to the cemetery, or from the cemetery and across the creek to where the Robinson cabin was, looking for her estranged lover.
 It’s one of the most widely told ghost stories in Clermont County.
 Lucy is said to have been buried in an unmarked grave in the Robinson family plot in Lucy Run Cemetery on Lucy Run Cemetery Rd.
 The town never grew to be more than a hamlet and is currently considered to be part of Amelia.

 Nicholsville, OH (1842 – present farming, orchard, and merchant town with little growth)

 Classification: small town

 Location: Monroe Township, Clermont County – On SR 222 at the intersection of Bethel – New Richmond Rd

 The area was originally settled in 1825 by Joseph Dole (1766 – 1846) and Rebecca (Smith) Dole (1771 – 1843) after receiving 100 acres of land from William Lytle.
-Later that same year, the Doles sold an acre to Daniel Fee who opened up a general store & post office.
+Later that same year, the Doles sold an acre to Daniel Fee who opened up a general store and post office.
 In 1842 one of the Dole’s sons, Elisha Smith Dole (1814 – 1845), who was running the family land and a hotel in nearby Laurel, set aside 6 acres to be divided up and sold for town lots.
 He named it Feetown after Daniel Fee.